sendmebits/flippyflip-community/README.md

 ## 🧩 About The Game

 **FlippyFlip** is an engaging puzzle game built natively for iOS.
-The goal is simple yet challenging: flip square tiles to match the target pattern.
+The goal is simple yet challenging: flip square tiles to make the whole grid white.

 Players navigate through a **tier-based progression system**, unlocking new challenges as they master previous ones.
-The game combines the declarative power of **SwiftUI** with the high-performance rendering of **SpriteKit** to deliver a smooth, responsive experience.

 ## ✨ Key Features